SougataMukherjee/interview-kit/theory/js-ts.md

 ```

 **Q6: What is an Expression?
 What is an Identifier?
 JS Variables?
-Difference: var, let, const**
+Difference: var, let, const. what is Variable Shadowing**

 An expression is any reference to a variable value or a set of variable values.
 ```js